 The better your credit score, the lower your premium.
-That’s because the insurance company sees a better credit score as being a lower risk.
+The reason why your credit score has an effect on your home insurance is that the insurance company sees a better credit score as being a lower risk.
 If you’re a lower risk, there’s less chance that the insurance company will have to pay out on a claim.
 So, it’s important to take care of your credit score.

 9. Your dog can affect your home insurance.

 If you have a breed that’s on the “dangerous dog list,” you might not get approved for home insurance if you’re applying for it.
 When you do find a company that will cover you and your dog, you might be facing higher premiums.
 Usually, breeds that are known for aggression that make it onto the “dangerous dog list.”
 Pit bulls, Dobermans, Rottweilers, Akitas, German Shepherds, and huskies are a few of the breeds that are often on the doggie blacklist.